TomeuKuma/guide/python_style_guide.md

     self.layer_3 = torch.nn.Linear(in_dim, out_dim)
     self.layer_4 = torch.nn.Linear(out_dim, out_dim)
     ```
-   When you do that you will realize that you almost spent more time reading the comments than the
-    code blocks that they separate, and that the "device" comment you wrote is extremely obvious for anyone that
-    is remotely familiar with `pytorch`.
-In that case, deleting taht blank line improves the
-    readability of your code.
+   When you do that, you will realize that you almost spent more time reading the comments than the code blocks that they separate, and that the “device” comment you wrote is extremely obvious for anyone that is remotely familiar with `pytorch`.
+In that case, deleting that blank line improves the readability of your code.

     The comments about the blocks of your fancy neural network are indeed adding
     some useful information, but there may be a better alternative.